 Finding a Cosigner

-If you can’t qualify for a loan based on your own credit history or current income, sometimes student loan refinancing with a cosigner who has a strong credit history could help improve your prospects.
+If you can’t qualify for a loan based on your own credit history or current income, student loan refinancing with a cosigner who has a strong credit history may help improve your prospects.

 Pros and Cons of Having a Cosigner

-Taking out a loan with a cosigner is a significant commitment, so it’s worth considering some pros and cons.
+Taking out a loan with a cosigner is a significant commitment, so it’s worth considering the pros and cons.
 What’s right for you will depend on your personal and financial situation.

 One of the most notable benefits of refinancing with a cosigner is the potential to qualify for a loan that may not have been an option otherwise.
-A cosigner could also possibly help you qualify for a lower student loan interest rate than you otherwise may have received.
-If you have little to no credit history or bad credit, it could help to refinance student loans with a cosigner by giving you an opportunity to begin strengthening your credit.
+A cosigner could also possibly help you qualify for a lower student loan interest rate than what you could receive on your own.
+If you have little to no credit history or bad credit, it could help to refinance student loans with a cosigner by giving you an opportunity to begin strengthening your credit over time.

-On the flip side, there can be some cons to refinancing with a cosigner.
+On the other hand, there can be some drawbacks to refinancing with a cosigner.
 If you fail to make payments on your loan, your cosigner will be responsible for repaying your debt.
 As a result, missed payments will likely reflect on both of your credit histories.
 This could also negatively impact your personal relationship with your cosigner.

 Using a Cosigner when Refinancing Your Student Loans